CLINICAL TRIAL DATA

-HUMIRA has been studied for HS in 3 controlled studies and 1 open-label extension study, and the safety profile for patients with HS treated with weekly dosing was consistent with the known safety profile of HUMIRA.
+HUMIRA has been studied in adults with HS in 3 controlled studies and an open-label extension study, and the safety profile for adult patients with HS treated with weekly dosing was consistent with the known safety profile of HUMIRA.

-Overview of treatment-emergent adverse events per 100 patient-years (PYs) during Period A4
+Overview of treatment-emergent adverse events per 100 patient-years (PYs) in adults during Period A4

 Only Period A safety shown as control patients were re-randomized to HUMIRA in Period B.

-Overview of treatment-emergent adverse events per 100 patient-years (PYs) during Periods A and B4
+Overview of treatment-emergent adverse events per 100 patient-years (PYs) in adults during Periods A and B4

 Control=placebo +/- antibiotic.